-- Do not leave valuable items unattended. - Remove all personal belongings at the end of the day. - Do not take food or drink into the Library. - Keep talk to a minimum and whisper.
+- Do not leave valuable items unattended. - Remove all personal belongings any time you leave the Library. - Do not take food or drink into the Library. - Keep talk to a minimum and whisper.

 THE ROSS CHAPEL

 The Ross Chapel is a physical reminder of the College's special character.
 It is open 24 hours a day as a quiet place for prayer, reflection, and meditation.
 During the College year there are several services of special significance.
 These include the College Opening Service, the ANZAC Day Service, Matariki service, and the Founders' Day Service.
 Attendance is voluntary.